 While I am highly academically qualified, I understand how it feels to struggle with study and the benefit of getting extra support.
 I found parts of maths and language difficult at school and was lucky to have a very understanding teacher who helped correct the damage to confidence and understanding left by some rather less sympathetic practitioners.

-I am friendly and approachable with a real concern for individuals and their experiences, passions and difficulties and how I might be able to help them.
-This helps me to take a flexible approach and to build positive relationships with people having different interests and personalities.
+I am friendly and approachable with a real concern for individuals and their experiences, passions and difficulties and for how I might be able to help them.
+I take a flexible approach to build positive relationships with students having different interests and personalities.